AudioCommons/audiocommons.github.io/README.md

 Please get familiar with the [Jekyll framework](http://jekyllrb.com) to make sure you understand the code structure and functioning before editing.
 Edits other than adding news or materials entries should not be directly committed to the `master` branch but should ideally be committed to a new branch and a [pull request](https://help.github.com/articles/using-pull-requests/) should be started.
 The admins will then take care of merging the pull request to the `master`branch.

-If you have any doubts or need further help, please don't hesitate to contact [ffont](https://github.com/ffont) or [alastair](https://github.com/alastair).
+If you have any questions or need further help, please don't hesitate to contact [ffont](https://github.com/ffont) or [alastair](https://github.com/alastair).